-- Wait at least eight weeks after your last donation to donate whole blood again.
+- Wait at least 8 weeks after your last donation to donate whole blood again.

 - Drink 16 ounces of water or juice.

-- Follow an iron-rich diet consisting of spinach, red meat, beans, and other foods high in iron.
+- Follow an iron-rich diet consisting of foods such as spinach, red meat, and beans.

 - Avoid a high fat meal right before donating.

-- Don’t take aspirin for at least two days before the donation if you plan to donate platelets, too.
+- Don’t take aspirin for at least 2 days before the donation if you plan to donate platelets, too.

 After you donate blood: